 Today is World Mental Health day, an opportunity to better understand mental health and start looking after your own wellbeing.
-But how can we apply this in the workplace, and why is it important?
+From an employers perspective, mental health has arguably never been more important.

 Why does it matter?